kyan/kyan-jukebox-js/README.md

 $ doc build
 ```

-You can then start all the containers again `doc up`
+You can then start all the containers again `docker-compose up`

 ## Deployment